10 Alternatives To Toilet Paper

 The recent COVOID-19 pandemic has resulted in many people literally running to the stores to stock up on supplies as families everywhere are now faced with the possibility of long-term quarantines.
 This global health emergency has caused panic among consumers who have been buying everything off grocery store shelves from canned goods to hand sanitizers.
 However, one product that has exploded in demand has been toilet paper.
 Grocery stores are struggling to keep toilet paper stocked which is resulting in a real problem for families in need of basic necessities.
+Reusable toilet paper, bidet attachment devices, and tushy classic items have now become a critical part in any emergency preparedness kit.
 So if you are running low on toilet paper and your local grocery store is sold out of bathroom tissue, here are the top 10 toilet paper alternatives to help you get through this crappy situation!

 What To Do If There’s No Toilet Paper